evgeni-trifonov/pde/README.md

 pde
 ===

-solve pde with symbolic math
+Sove PDE with the aid of symbolic mathematical software.